swapnil-nirmata/cert-manager/README.md

 # cert-manager

-This README documents the cert-manager integration as Nirmata add-on on Kubernetes clusters.
+This README documents the cert-manager integration as an add-on that can be deployed on Kubernetes clusters using Nirmata Kubernetes Platform.

 ### What is the cert-manager?